aktarulp/Bikolpo-CSuite/WARP.md

 ## Project Overview

-This is **Bikolpo LQ**, a comprehensive Laravel-based educational quiz and exam management system designed for coaching institutes and educational partners.
+This is **Bikolpo Live**, a comprehensive Laravel-based educational quiz and exam management system designed for coaching institutes and educational partners.
 The system features multi-role architecture with Partners (educators/coaching centers) and Students, advanced quiz management, real-time analytics, and a public quiz system.

 ## Essential Development Commands